minoda-lab/universc/CONTRIBUTING.md

     multiple changes that depend on each other, start with the first one and don't submit any others until the first one has been processed.

-1.  __Use universc coding style__.
+1.  __Use UniverSC coding style__.
 Please follow the
 [Google shell style](https://google.github.io/styleguide/shellguide.html).
 Maintaining a consistent style across the whole code base makes it much easier to jump into the code.
-If you're modifying existing universc code that doesn't follow the style guide, a separate pull request to fix the style would be greatly appreciated.
+If you're modifying existing UniverSC code that doesn't follow the style guide, a separate pull request to fix the style would be greatly appreciated.